ga4gh/vrs/docs/source/impl-guide/required_data.rst

 Required External Data
 !!!!!!!!!!!!!!!!!!!!!!

-All VR-Spec implementations will require external data regarding sequences and sequence metadata.
+All VRS implementations will require external data regarding sequences and sequence metadata.
 The choices of data sources and access methods are left to implementations.
 This section provides guidance about how to implement required data and helps implementers